The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English

-Autumn Ivy is a Pediatric Neurologist and a Neurologist in Baltimore, Maryland.
+Autumn Ivy is a Pediatric Neurologist and a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Ivy is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-Her top areas of expertise are Memory Loss, Seizures, West Syndrome, and Pyridoxine Deficiency.
+Her clinical expertise encompasses Memory Loss, Seizures, West Syndrome, and Pyridoxine Deficiency.
+Dr. Ivy is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Progressive Myoclonic Epilepsy